SinaInstitute/ImpliMorph/README.md

 # ﻿Implicheck

-ImpliCheck is a program dedicated to providing an answer as to whether two words are related to each other.
+ImpliCheck is a program dedicated to providing an answer as to whether two Arabic words are related to each other.
 The answer is calculated by assigning a two possible types of relations:
 * Correct - There is a clear relation between the two words
 * Not Found - There is no relation between the two words For each relation type, we offer a level of certainty of the answer.
 The levels are: